 The front end is a client-facing suite tool in the web development of an eCommerce website.
 There are three big names here and it pretty much summarises everything about front-end when it comes to web development.

 Three front-end technologies that are always used alongside each other are:

 - CSS (Cascading Style Sheets)

-Read our detailed comparison on all JS frameworks here.
+Read our detailed comparison of all JS frameworks here.

-You can start learning the basics of them for free in GUVI free course library.
+You can start learning the basics of them for free in the GUVI free course library.

 The Server Side Software

 - A framework and a programming language: The basic logic or algorithm of your marketplace.
-Programming languages use various syntax to command a system what to do whatever is desired.
-These are some of the most in-demand website technology languages with the respective frameworks.
+Programming languages use various syntax to command a system to do whatever is desired.
+These are some of the most in-demand website technology languages with their respective frameworks.